maya-ih/youth-drinking-patterns/README.md

 # youth-drinking-patterns
-Cox regression model for predicting alcohol use progression in a longitudinal youth cohort
+Cox regression model for predicting alcohol use initiation in a longitudinal youth cohort